gabriel128/y/README.md

 The compiler goes through a couple of passes and intermediate representations

-1. AtomizeAst - Removes all the complex expressions and leave them in an atomic shape.
+1. Atomizer - Removes all the complex expressions and leave them in an atomic shape.
 It is from Ast to Ast
 2. StmtsToX86 - Pick the stmts from the AST and convert it to a type-safe NASM intermediate representation.
 It goes from Ast to Nasm